Cecil Williams (anti-apartheid activist): Politics

 Williams was elected as chairman of the Springbok Legion at the organisation's 1952 conference.
-Williams worked with Bram Fischer to bring together the two organisations, but before the organisations could unite, the Springbok Legion's offices were raided and Williams was ordered by the Minister of Police to resign from any group of which he was a member.
+Williams worked with Bram Fischer to unite the Springbok Legion and the Congress of Democrats.
+On 28 August 1953, just before the conference where these two organisations would merge, the Legion's offices were raided by the security police.

-On 28 August 1953 just before the conference where these two organizations would unite, the Legion’s offices were raided by the security police.
-The Minister of Police ordered Williams together with his colleague Alan Lipman to resign from any organization that they belonged to.
-In addition they were prohibited from attending any gathering or meeting for 2 years.
+In September 1953, the Minister of Police ordered Williams, together with his colleague Alan Lipman, to resign from any organisation they belonged to.
+In addition, they were prohibited from attending any gathering or meeting for two years.